Home » Best Forex Brokers in June 2026 » TradingView Forex Brokers

 Chart loading

 Established in 2007, IC Markets provides narrow spreads from just 0.0 pips, a maximum leverage of 1:30, and more than 2,250 tradable instruments, including 60+ currency pairs.
-The brokerage complies with the regulatory requirements of the Cyprus Securities and Exchange Commission (CySEC), providing its customers with a safe trading environment and adequate investor protection mechanisms.
+We have verified that the brokerage company complies with the regulatory requirements of the Cyprus Securities and Exchange Commission (CySEC), providing its customers with a safe trading environment and adequate investor protection mechanisms.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 70.64% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.